The Late Late Show (Irish talk show): Eurovision Song Contest

 The Irish representative for the Eurovision Song Contest has been chosen annually through a variety of shows including a national song competition called Eurosong and a reality TV series called You're a Star.
 The six finalists perform their songs live on the show, with voting done as a 50–50 split between regional juries and a public televote.
 The show also includes celebrity interviews, guest performances, and a panel of Eurovision experts who discuss the performances with the host.

 Pat Kenny hosted numerous editions of the Eurosong final (which often replaced his Saturday Night chat show Kenny Live) and in 1988 he co-hosted the Eurovision Song Contest.
 In 2006 and 2007, the song was chosen on The Late Late Show, the performers Brian Kennedy and Dervish had already been chosen to represent the country at the contest.
 In 2008, RTÉ returned to the national song contest format for Eurosong.
 2009 would be the last edition of the format that Pat Kenny would host and The Late Late Show would host the competition until 2015.
 Eurosong returned in 2022, hosted by Ryan Tubridy, with 2023 being Tubridy's last Eurosong.
 The format continued into its third consecutive year in 2024, hosted by Patrick Kielty.
+In December 2025, RTÉ announced that it will not participate in the Eurovision Song Contest in 2026 in protest over Israel's participation in the contest for 2026.
+It is unknown if the format will return should Ireland return to a future Eurovision Song Contest.